hbctraining/scRNA-seq_online/lessons/03_SC_quality_control-setup.md

 ### Reading in multiple samples with a `for loop`

 In practice, you will likely have several samples that you will need to read in data for, and that can get tedious and error-prone if you do it one at a time.
-So, to make the data import into R more efficient we can use a `for` loop, which will interate over a series of commands for each of the inputs given and create seurat objects for each of our samples.
+So, to make the data import into R more efficient we can use a `for` loop, which will iterate over a series of commands for each of the inputs given and create seurat objects for each of our samples.

 In R, the `for` loop has the following structure/syntax: